 Worship Year One

-Class 5: Baptism and the Life of Faith: What are the parts of the baptismal service and what does it mean for our identity and purpose and Christians?
-(Central Things Chapter 6, EL W Baptismal Service)
+February Class 5: Baptism and the Life of Faith: What are the parts of the baptismal service and what does it mean for our identity and purpose and Christians?
+(Central Things Chapter 6, ELW Baptismal Service)

-Class 7: How do be a worship leader: What does it mean to be a worship leader?
+May Class 8: How do be a worship leader: What does it mean to be a worship leader?
 How do I do it to the best of my abilities and help train others to do the same?
-(Central Things Chapter 7)
+Share a faith story.
+(Finish Central Things Chapter 7)

 Resources: Central Things: Worship in Word and Sacrament by Gordon W. Lathrop